-You can transfer funds between accounts in the 1-1 Checks/Bank Charges or the 1-2 Deposits/Interest window.
+NOTE: We recommend that you do not attempt to transfer funds directly between accounts in the 1-1 Checks and Bank Charges or the 1-2 Deposits and Interest window.
 When you transfer funds directly from one account to another, Sage 100 Contractor creates a single record for the transfer.
-The record of the transfer appears in the check reconciliation of both accounts until you clear it from one account or the other.
-After clearing the transaction for one account, it does not appear in the reconciliation for the other account.
-As this might prove confusing, it is a good idea to use a clearing account when transferring funds.
+The record of the transfer appears in the check reconciliation of both accounts only until you clear it from one account or the other.
+After you clear the transaction for one account, it no longer appears in the reconciliation for the other account.